Rosuav/rail-ways/README.md

 * If Ctrl is held and not dragging, change cursor to "move", and any drag moves the fundamental transform.
 * Scrolling needs to adjust transform as well as scroll
-* BUG: Dragging a node is only carrying one of the control points
 * Scaling of crosshairs?